Sargent Art Colored Pencils

 Visual Appeal – 3.5/5

 The colors seem to be pretty accurate for the most part.
-In the higher-piece sets there is a pretty good variety of choices for most applications.
+In the higher piece sets, there is a pretty good variety of choices for most applications.
 Intensity levels are about average and if you really press down you can bump them up a few notches.
-Blending ability is not very good so don’t expect a lot of color exploration.
+Blending ability is not very good so don’t expect a lot of color exploration, which we definitely miss having.
 There is also a small issue in that different pencils will put out various levels of clay and pigmentation.
 Some strokes from one pencil might feel a bit chalky while another will feel much smoother and this could affect how the strokes appear on the paper.

 Usability and durability – 3.5/5